The Uniform Residential Landlord Tenant Law

 URLTA Resident Requirements

-Likewise, the URLTA clearly defines the requirements of residents to maintain the landlord-tenant relationship lawfully.
-Residents must:
+Likewise, the URLTA clearly defines the recommended requirements of residents to maintain the landlord-tenant relationship lawfully, such as:

 • Not disturb their neighbors’ peaceful enjoyment of the premises